 This past September marked my second annual Portland, Oregon eating and meetings trip.
-I’ll be posting the highlights of a three day whirlwind in my favorite small city soon.
-For now, and in honor of Celiac Disease Awareness Month (yes, apparently there is such a thing) my Portland love story begins at the ACE Hotel’s Clyde Common…
+And in honor of Celiac Disease Awareness Month (yes, apparently there is such a thing) I’ll share a newfound love, discovered at the ACE Hotel’s Clyde Common.

 While spending some time at the bar at Clyde, I made a few new friends.
 One is apt to do both of those things on a PDX adventure.
 The most exciting new friend I encountered happens to be Omission Pale Ale.
 Maybe you’ve heard of it.
 Maybe you’ve tried it.
 But as of September I hadn’t, as it only recently made its way out of Oregon.
 For me it was a bit of a revelation.